telerik/kendo-ui-core/docs/intro/widget-basics/destroy.md

 ## Overview

-Every Kendo UI widget has a `destroy` method, which does the following:
+Every Kendo UI widget has a `destroy` method which:

 1. Deletes the widget instance (client object).
 It is no longer accessible and all its event handlers stop working.
 1. Removes auto-generated HTML content, which is **outside** the widget, e.g. detached popups, dropdowns, etc. The main widget HTML remains intact and if needed, it should be removed from the DOM manually.